 Linkedin, Fiverr, Craigslist, Google and Video Igniter are all great places to find talented animators for your project.
 Below are some resources to help you figure out if the animators you found will be a good fit for your project:

 - How do you hire an animator?

 - 9 Things to Look For When Hiring An Animator to create an animation.

-- How to outsource an animated video project?
+- How do you outsource an animated video project?

 - What’s the difference between hiring an animation studio, a freelance animator and Video Igniter?